MehradHajati/MehradHajati/README.md

 I am currently a second year student in Mount Allison university in New Brunswick Canada.
 I am majoring in Computer Science with a double minor in Mathematics and Physics.
 I am currently learning about java algorithms and methods so most of my work will be in java.
-If you want to reach, email me at "m.hajati24@gmail.com" .
+If you want to reach me, email me at "m.hajati24@gmail.com" .

 <!---
 MehradHajati/MehradHajati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.